Issue 37 August 2024

 Katy Cowan, the wind, to admire the light, the almost (2020).
 Oil paint, graphite, and watercolor on paper, unframed 22.5 x 30 inches.
 Image courtesy of the artist and Philip Martin Gallery, Los Angeles.
 Photo: David Robert Elliot.

-Lindsay Preston Zappas is an L.A.-based artist, writer, and founder and editor-in-chief of Carla.
+Lindsay Preston Zappas is an L.A.-based artist, writer, and the founder of Carla.
 She is an arts correspondent for KCRW.
 She received her MFA from Cranbrook Academy of Art and attended Skowhegan School of Painting and Sculpture in 2013.
+Recent solo exhibitions include those at the Buffalo Institute for Contemporary Art (Buffalo, NY), OCHI (Los Angeles), and City Limits (Oakland).

 More by Lindsay Preston Zappas